Working papers and Works in progress

 I propose a new mechanism that brings heterogeneity at equilibrium in organizational forms (vertical integration versus outsourcing) in a given industry, without necessarily requiring innate productivity differences.
 To do so, I present a model where final goods producers (irrespective of whether they are vertically integrated with the upstream stage or specialized in the downstream stage only) need a basket of differentiated commodities, in addition to labor, to create the fixed capital needed for production.
 I then show the existence of an equilibrium populated simultaneously by vertically integrated and non-integrated firms and I study the properties of such an equilibrium.
 The stable equilibrium is characterized by similar fixed cost requirements for integration and outsourcing.

-Minerva G.A., Rungi A., Levene B., Cyber Extortion and Corporate Vulnerability: Firm-level Evidence from Ransomware Attacks in Europe.
+Minerva G.A., Rungi A., Levene B., Cyber Extortion and Firms’ Vulnerability: Evidence from Ransomware Attacks in Europe.
+Paper presented at the XXIV Workshop of the Italian Society of Industrial Economics and Policy, Bari.

 Abstract (click to expand)